ronomon/direct-io/README.md

 flags.
 These are the equivalent of calling `fs.fdatasync()` or `fs.fsync()` respectively after every write.
-Please note that some file systems have had bugs in the past where calling `fs.fdatasync()` or `fs.fsync()` on a regular file would only force a flush if the page cache is dirty, so that bypassing the page cache using `O_DIRECT` means the disk device cache is never actually flushed.
+Please note that some file systems have had bugs in the past where calling `fs.fdatasync()` or `fs.fsync()` on a regular file would only force a flush if the page cache was dirty, so that bypassing the page cache using `O_DIRECT` meant the disk device cache was never actually flushed.

 **O_DSYNC** *(FreeBSD, Linux, macOS)*